Zsófia Torma: Life and work

 Her most well-known work, the Ethnographische Analogien, was published in Jena, Germany, in 1894.
 Torma had an important role in the founding of the National Museum of Transylvanian History of Kolozsvár (present-day Cluj-Napoca).
 In her will, she left her collection of 10,387 archeological pieces to the Transylvanian National Museum's Museum of Medals and Antiquities.
 On 24 May 1899, just a few months before her death, she became the first female to be named an honorary doctor at the Kolozsvári m. kir.
 Ferencz József Tudomány, what is today Babeș-Bolyai University.

-Torma died in Szászváros (present-day Orăştie), on 14 November 1899.
+Torma died in Szászváros (present-day Orăștie), on 14 November 1899.